Seeking a Career as a Finance Manager? Start with an Affordable Online MBA

 Typically, finance managers have at least a bachelor’s degree and five years of experience in a business or financial occupation.

-Grace College’s fully online MBA provides students with a strong foundation in finance, marketing, accounting and human resources as well as coursework in entrepreneurship.
-This program can help graduates pursue roles such as finance manager.
-It can also lead to various leadership opportunities in business.
-This faith-based program applies biblical values to coursework.
+Grace College’s affordable online MBA provides students with a strong foundation in finance, marketing, accounting and human resources as well as coursework in entrepreneurship.
+This program helps prepare its graduates to fulfill leadership roles in businesses such as finance management.
+Grace’s faith-based affordable online MBA program applies biblical values to the coursework.

 Grace also offers a fully online bachelor’s degree in business administration that focuses on the skills and tools graduates need to adapt and excel in the business world.